Murat-Karakaya/face-detector/README.md

 # face-detector
 This site is live on [here](https://face-detector-e2hi.onrender.com/).
 Yay!
-When you go to this site it wants you to register.DON'T use your real name, DON'T use your real email, and I DON'T recomend using a password that you already used on a different site.
-Altough your password is protected by hash.
-Your name and email is not. so for those use something silly like: "Unnamed Person" and "i_love_patetos@burger.tomato"

 Note: Your account will be deleted from my database at a maximum of 90 days after your account is created.
 This is because I use a free version of render.com
 Note: [Esat-Karakaya](https://github.com/Esat-Karakaya) hacked this website using CSRF attack.
 So I fixed that isue.
 Let's hope we are safe now 😅
+Note: I made an update.
+So this website works much faster now.

 ## Contribute